 Battery Storage: Similar to Lake Hodges, SDG&E performed a separate optimization analysis of Battery Storage due to its unique operational characteristics.
 For example, its cost was based on the cost of power required to charge the battery such that the battery can generate power at a later time.
-Secondly, it was only economic to operate the battery (from a LCD perspective) when the cost of charging the battery was recovered by revenues from discharging the battery.
-Battery storage is a new technology with unique features which presented significant modeling challenges that only applied to 37.5 MW of generation capacity.
-SDG&E continues to develop the process to submit bids to optimize the dispatch of this resource.
-The factors considered in determining the bids the battery Storage resources are: (1) Expected DA, RT and A/S prices (2) charge efficiency parameters, (3) variable O&M costs and (3) State of Charge, charge/discharge capacity, and cycling limitations.
+Secondly, it was only economic to operate the battery (from an LCD perspective) when the cost of charging the battery was recovered by revenues from discharging the battery.
+Battery storage is a technology with unique features which presented significant modeling challenges that only applied to 39.5 MW of generation capacity.
+SDG&E has developed a process to submit bids to optimize the dispatch of this resource.
+The factors considered in determining bids for battery Storage resources are: (1) Expected DA, RT and A/S prices, (2) charge efficiency parameters, (3) variable O&M costs, and (3) State of Charge, charge/discharge capacity, and cycling limitations.
 Trading and scheduling personnel reviewed the bids, to ensure all other operational constraints were respected, and uploaded the final bids for charge and discharge bids into SDG&E's scheduling application for submittal into the CAISO market.